EmmaTchiorniy/period-tracker/README.md

 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+The application will be available at `http://localhost:5173`.

 ## For Deploying To Firebase

 Execute this command:

 ```bash
 npm run deploy